 In the traditional halls (Camp, Crofton, Escalante), there are several bedrooms in a row (two students per bedroom), and residents go down the hall to a community style bathroom containing several showers, toilets and sinks (up to 30 students sharing the bathroom).
 A wall or a partition separates each toilet and shower.
 In a suite there are two bedrooms (two students per bedroom) joined by a shared bathroom (4-5 total students sharing the bathroom).

 West Hall, the Bader/Snyders, and Animas Hall have community kitchens with full facilities.
 Residents may arrange to use the kitchen through their Resident Assistant, and are responsible for cleaning up after themselves.

-Notice: Community kitchens are closed for the Fall 2020 term due to social distancing efforts.
+Notice: Community kitchens are closed for the Spring 2021 term due to social distancing efforts.